 Not in the sense that it will be viable as a Christmas tree option next year, but there are many things that the tree can be used or repurposed for.
-Before you do anything, however, make sure all the lights, ornaments and tinsel has been taken off the tree.
-This can be hard to do but these objects will not work well with any of the following recycling ideas.
+Before you do anything, however, make sure all the lights, ornaments and tinsel have been taken off the tree.
+This can be hard to do, but these objects will not work well with any of the following recycling ideas.

-If you would like to continue to enjoy the tree post Christmas season, use it as a shelter/feeder for birds and other wildlife.
+If you would like to continue to enjoy the tree post-Christmas season, use it as a shelter/feeder for birds and other wildlife.
 Tie the tree to a deck or a living tree near a window so you can watch all the action.
 The branches will provide shelter from cold and strong winds.
 Enjoy a second round of Christmas tree decorating by festooning the branches with slices of fruit, suet, strings of cranberries and seed cakes.
 Dangle peanut butter smeared pinecones along the tree’s limbs.
 With such a smorgasbord of delicacies, you will have hours of fun watching birds and small mammals dart in and out of the tree for a snack.